 Teams often start with one framework and migrate as requirements crystallize:

 - Mem0 to Dakera — teams outgrow vector-only retrieval accuracy or want to eliminate the OpenAI embedding dependency.
-Dakera's import tools support migrating existing memory stores.
+See the step-by-step migration guide below.

 - Letta to Dakera — teams find LLM-in-the-loop latency unacceptable at scale and need deterministic, fast retrieval without per-query LLM cost.